Belfast: 14 - 18 Feb 2018

 2. Belfast City Hall Tour: free tours daily.
 The Belfast City Hall is quite impressive - built over 100 years ago when Belfast was a city on the move.
-The stain glass windows in the main hall are quite interesting.
+The stained glass windows in the main hall are quite interesting.

 3. Free Walking Tour: always a good idea after first arriving in a new city.
-Rick Steves (the European Travel God, is not a fan of the free walking tour, saying "you get what you pay for".
-To which I . . . agree, if the free walking tour guide gives you a solid tour with some history, humor and hospitality, you give them $10-20.
+Rick Steves (the European Travel God) is not a fan of the free walking tour, saying "you get what you pay for".
+To which I . . . agree, if the free walking tour guide gives you a solid tour with some history, humour, and hospitality, then slip 'em €10.
 If they don't, then you don't - seems fair to me.
-You can give a guide $200 upfront only to realize that despite prior great reviews, he/she is just not the right fit for you.
+You can give a guide $200 upfront, as I did, only to realize that despite prior great reviews, he/she is just not the right fit for you.

 5. Titanic Experience: interesting and extensive exhibit on how the Titanic (and sister ships) were constructed.
 Emphasis on the construction and the shipyard, much less on the sinking.
 Has a Disneynesque aspect to it (which includes a ride).

 6. Ferry to Liverpool: I took the overnight Stena ferry to Liverpool.
-There is no public transportation to the ferry landing, which is about a mile from city center, so you will need to cab it or walk as I did.
+There is no public transportation to the ferry landing, which is about a mile from the city center, so you will need to cab it or walk as I did.
 Use google maps to get the route and a time estimate.
 I made a pit stop at the American Bar (which sometimes has live music), and so should you.
-I didn't rent a cabin and slept in the lounge (don't worry you will not be alone) on a banquet.
+I didn't rent a cabin and slept in the lounge (don't worry you will not be alone) on a banquette.
 The ship has food and drink available for purchase when you arrive and after you awake.